antif4-com/scourge/README.md

   * status
   * deep

 Principles:
 * State-less.
-  * Where required, config is only local txt files.
+  * Where required, config is only local txt files or what can be regenerated using ruby.
+* Federation via established standards or die.
+  * No centralization or vendor-specific wonder "app in a box".
-  *
+* Heterogeneous compute layer
+  * scourge should be fully operational across a diverse and constantly changing hosting/server configuration
+  * the software is what is important, everything underneath can change constantly

 Hero workflow (starting from _as minimum as possible_):
   * copy keys/config from backup (not scourge's responsibility)